-A DASH client needs to recognize encrypted content and activate a suitable DRM system, configuring it to decrypt content.
+A DASH client needs to recognize encrypted content to activate a suitable DRM system and configure it to decrypt content.
 The MPD informs a DASH client of the protection scheme used to protect content, identifies the content keys that are used and optionally provides the default DRM system configuration for a set of DRM systems.

 The DRM system configuration is the complete data set required for a DASH client to activate a single DRM system and configure it to decrypt content using a single content key.
-It is supplied by a combination of XML elements in the MPD and/or solution-specific logic and configuration.
 The DRM system configuration often contains: